apache/maven-site/content/markdown/repositories/dependencies.md

 if the dependency type is `<type>tar.gz</type>`, the extension will also be `tar.gz`.
 These mappings may be extended by plugins and extensions used in the build.

-Also, this has "interesting" consequences.
-Consider the artifact `org.project:reusable-test-support:1.0:tests:jar`.
-With the type handlers above, maybe surprisingly, the dependency to this very same artifact can be described in two ways:
+Consider the artifact
+`org.project:reusable-test-support:1.0:tests:jar`.
+With the type handlers above, maybe surprisingly, a dependency on this very same artifact can be described in two ways:

 ```xml
 <dependency>